Series: Lies Beneath #1

 One thing's for sure: whatever Calder decides, the outcome won't be pretty.

-I’m really loving the young adult mermaid romance trend that has been taking the book world by storm!
-I’d been really worried about this one, as a lot of the reviews have been mixed, but I really, really enjoyed this book.
+I’d been really worried about Lies Beneath, as a lot of the reviews have been mixed, but I really, really enjoyed this book.
 I loved so much about it.
 As always, my main points are bolded. :)

 1. We have a male narrator!
 YES!
 This was so refreshing.
 Calder is a merman from a family of human-killing mermaids.
 He was not born this way, but was changed to a merman after falling off a boat and drowning as a young child.
 Maybe that’s why he’s a bit reformed, and hopes to escape the “school of fish” loyalty and just be his own person.
 I loved reading his thoughts as he struggled between being who he wanted to be and being who he was created to be.
 I think Brown did an amazing job writing a male’s thoughts.
 I’ve always thought that would be a tricky thing to do.